Pushing the limits of eccentricity in planet-disc interactions: Summary of linear theory

 \subsection{Basic approach}

-We adopt a simple two-dimensional, coplanar and inviscid disc model about a star of mass $M_\star$, described in terms of the cylindrical coordinates $(r,\phi)$.
+We adopt a simple two-dimensional, coplanar and inviscid disc model about a star of mass $M_\star$, described in terms of the cylindrical coordinates $(r,\phi)$, similar to that employed by \cite{LinPapaloizou_1986}.
 The axisymmetric equilibrium disc is specified by the radial profiles of surface density $\Sigma$ and the vertically-integrated pressure $P = c_{\textrm{s}}^2 \Sigma$, where $c_{\rm s}$ is the isothermal sound speed.
 The equation for radial force balance then specifies the angular velocity $\Omega$, such that the azimuthal velocity $u_\phi = r\Omega$ while the radial velocity $u_r = 0$.

 We now consider the linear perturbing effect of a planet with mass $M_{\rm p}$, which is inserted into the disc.
 This linear approach formally requires that $M_{\rm p} \ll M_{\rm th}$, where the thermal mass $M_{\rm th} = h_{\rm p}^3 M_\star$ and $h_{\rm p}$ denotes the disc aspect ratio at the planetary semi-major axis location.
-Specifically we set this low mass planet on a fixed Keplerian orbit with eccentricity $e$, semi-major axis $a_{\rm p}$ and resulting mean motion $n = \sqrt{G M_\star/a_{\rm p}^3}$.\footnote{A schematic of this setup is visualised in Fig.1 of \FRI.} Throughout this work, we consider the planet-disc interaction in the astrocentric frame centred on the stellar primary and only include the \textit{direct} perturbing potential,
+Specifically we set this low mass planet on a fixed Keplerian orbit with eccentricity $e$, semi-major axis $a_{\rm p}$ and resulting mean motion $n_{\rm p} = \sqrt{G M_\star/a_{\rm p}^3}$.\footnote{A schematic of this setup is visualised in Fig.1 of \FRI.} Throughout this work, we consider the planet-disc interaction in the astrocentric frame centred on the stellar primary and only include the \textit{direct} perturbing potential,

 Here, $R(t)$ and $\psi(t)$ denote the time-dependent planetary coordinates whilst $\epsilon$ is a smoothing length, chosen to soften the singularity at the planet location according to a simple Plummer prescription.
 In this work, we have neglected the effect of the \textit{indirect} term arising from the non-inertial frame.
-Whilst including this term can lead to physically interesting and previously unappreciated features in the disc angular momentum flux (Rafikov et al., in prep ), the dominant wake structure and torque feedback on the planet is not strongly affected (see \FRII).
+Whilst including this term can lead to physically interesting and previously unappreciated features in the disc angular momentum flux \citep[e.g. Rafikov et al. in prep,][]{CridaEtAl_2025}, the dominant wake structure and torque feedback on the planet is not strongly affected (see \FRII).
 Since the orbit is non-circular, one cannot remove the fundamental time-dependence of the direct forcing by simply moving into a frame corotating with the planetary mean motion.
 Instead, the perturbing potential must be expanded in terms of two Fourier numbers -- in azimuthal space and orbital time -- such that,